hamza-mughal1/OrderSync/README.md

 password: secureadmin

 # Documentation
+Access the documentation by "[url for your server]/api/docs" If you are running it locally on your machine then use "localhost:3000/api/docs" (note: port must be same to the port you are running your flask app on.
+In this case I am running it on '3000')
-(swagger documentation is still in development.
-Soon will be released)
+(swagger documentation is still in development)

 # Contribution
 All development was done by "Hamza Mughal"